Colouring $(P_r+P_s)$-Free Graphs: Introduction

 It is well known that {\sc Colouring} is \NP-complete even if $k=3$~\cite{Lo73}.
 To pinpoint the reason behind the computational hardness of {\sc Colouring} one may impose restrictions on the input.
 This led to an extensive study of {\sc Colouring} for special graph classes, particularly hereditary graph classes.
 A graph class is {\it hereditary} if it is closed under vertex deletion.
 As this is a natural property, hereditary graph classes capture a very large collection of well-studied graph~classes.
 A classical result in this area is due to Gr\"otschel, Lov\'asz, and Schrijver~\cite{GLS84}, who proved that {\sc Colouring} is polynomial-time solvable for perfect graphs.

 It is readily seen that a graph class ${\cal G}$ is hereditary if and only if ${\cal G}$ can be characterized by a unique set ${\cal H}_{\cal G}$ of minimal forbidden induced subgraphs.
-A graph $G\in {\cal G}$ is {\it $H$-free} if ${\cal H_{\cal G}}$ only contains one graph~$H$, that is, $G$ has no induced subgraph isomorphic to $H$.
+If ${\cal H_{\cal G}}=\{H\}$, then a graph $G\in {\cal G}$ is called {\it $H$-free}.
+Hence, for a graph~$H$, the class of $H$-free graphs consists of all graphs with no induced subgraph isomorphic to~$H$.

 Kr\'al', Kratochv\'{\i}l, Tuza, and Woeginger~\cite{KKTW01} started a systematic study into the complexity of {\sc Colouring} on ${\cal H}$-free graphs for sets ${\cal H}$ of size at most~2.
 They showed polynomial-time solvability if $H$ is an induced subgraph of $P_4$ or $P_1+P_3$ and \NP-completeness for all other graphs~$H$.
 The classification for the case where ${\cal H}$ has size~2 is far from finished; see the summary in~\cite{GJPS} or an updated partial overview in~\cite{DP18} for further details.
 Instead of considering sets ${\cal H}$ of size~2, we consider $H$-free graphs and follow another well-studied direction, in which the number of colours $k$ is {\it fixed}, that is, $k$ no longer belongs to the input.
 This leads to the following decision problem:

 \problemdef{{\sc $k$-Colouring}}{a graph $G$}{does there exist a $k$-colouring of $G$}